Johnny346/RyderHub.ml/README.md

 # RyderHub.ml

-# RyderHub is a platform for deliveroo ryders.
+# RyderHub is an app for deliveroo ryders.

-* Features include:
+# Features include:
  * payment monitoring application
  * Share and connect with other deliveroo ryders
  * upload invoice payments to analyis earnings